Classics From The 2010s

 In Golfing Gems: The Best Small Town Courses, Prairie Public’s Matt Olien explores our region’s best small town golf courses.
 Folks in the Upper Midwest love their golf.
 In fact, North Dakota, Minnesota, and Manitoba have among the highest per capita rates of golfers in all of North America.
 This hour long travel show proves why.

-A Photographer’s View of Iceland travels with photographer Wayne Gudmundson to to the island nation, where the beautiful landscape and friendly people have inspired countless artists to capture the sights and explore its volcanic majesty.
+A Photographer’s View of Iceland travels with photographer Wayne Gudmundson to the island nation, where the beautiful landscape and friendly people have inspired countless artists to capture the sights and explore its volcanic majesty.

 Prairie Artists profiled three artists from North Dakota received Bush Fellowships recognizing for enduring body of work: traditional storyteller Mary Lousie Defender Wilson, musician Keith Bear and visual artist Walter Piehl.